abcarroll/abcarroll/README.md

 Hello there, I'm A.B.
 I've been writing PHP for almost 15 years, and programming even longer.
 I write a large variety of other languages from time to time, such as Javascript and the C language -- and of course PHP.

-If I'm not doing those things I can usually be found trying to learn about or improve various open source operating systems, such as Debian Linux, other types of Linux, and the big three BSDs: OpenBSD, NetBSD, and FreeBSD -- all three of which I have a soft spot for.

-These are various notes I've collected throughout the ages to help share interesting and useful tidbits about software development and systems management (aka. server administration, or operations), theoretical and real-world.
-I do these things to pay my bills, so it's a big deal to me.
+These are various notes I've collected throughout the ages to help share interesting and useful tidbits about software development and systems management (aka. server administration, or operations), theoretical and real-world commercial software development.
+I do these things to pay my bills, so it's a **big** deal to me.

-All notes were written by me unless otherwise noted, or you go to an external site of course.
-I have a large collection of notes and as of August of 2019, and I will try to get them all sorted through, cleaned up, and committed to this git repository before the end of the year.

-Additionally, I have even more generic libraries and small projects that are in various stages of development, from only a rough concept all the way through a small few that are totally complete, but have never seen the open-source light of day, and were never used in various commercial projects.
-Similarly, I will begin releasing them as soon as I am able to time-wise.

 For general meta information and licensing information (CC BY-SA 4.0) about this repository, please see [META.md] which also contains a brief overview how the non-code text within this repository is licensed.
-This is separate from [Project.Licenses..md] which is an overview of different licenses and plain-english what they mean.
+This is separate from [Licensing.Works.Overview.md] which is an overview of different licenses and plain-english what they mean.

-Please additionally note that all code examples here are public domain and require no attribution, unless you personally choose to do so, or is noted otherwise.
-Any examples that I did not personally write, I have attempted to credit the original author(s) where due.
+[Licensing.Works.Overview.md]: Licensing.Works.Overview.md

 ## Markdown Cheat Sheet